Columbia, Pennsylvania: Wright's Ferry

 In 1730, John Wright was granted a patent to operate a ferry across the Susquehanna River, subsequently established (with Barber and Blunston) as Wright's Ferry.
-He also built a ferry house and a two-story log tavern on the eastern shore, north of Locust Street, on Front Street.
+He also built a ferry house and a two-story log tavern, north of Locust Street, on Front Street, in Philadelphia.

 The ferry itself originally consisted of two dugout canoes fastened together with carriage and wagon wheels and drawn by cattle.
 Crossings could be a dangerous enterprise.
 When several oxen were moved at once, the canoeist guided a lead animal with a rope so that the others would follow; if, however, the lead animal became confused and started swimming in circles, the other animals followed until they tired and eventually drowned.

 Typical fares in the 1700s were: